Frequently Asked Questions about this course.

 My examinations tend to be very thorough, since I am interested in assessing what you have actually learned and understand.
 The tests are written as though you were a college student (because that is the level of the material we cover), and so are more challenging that a high school science test would be.
 Because of this, I will "normalize" your grade so that it maps to high-school level course expectations for a science taken by someone at your current grade level.
 Normalized scores follow standard interpretations: above 90% = A, 80-89% = B, 70-79% = C, 60-69% D (passing).
 A passing score is 65% or better.

-I send verbal evaluations at the end of each semester that describe your performance on quizzes, homework, class participation, and the final examination.
+I send email evaluations at the end of each semester that describe your performance on quizzes, homework, class participation, and the semester examination.
 A short summary of this report is included in your formal transcript "comments" section.

 Because some government agencies, accrediting institutions, and scholarship committees require more standardized grades, I also issue a numerical score for your work, which is normalized so that it fits the grading scale used by most high schools in evaluating passing, above average, and exceptional work at the freshman, sophomore, junior, and senior levels.
-Unless required, I do not issue a letter grade; the numerical grade is more precise.
 Your transcript will include instructions on translating a numerical grade to a letter grade.

-As there is no current SAT or AP examination in astronomy, the best way to establish your credentials (besides your formal numerical grade in this course) is to keep a detailed copy of your lab work and your semester reports for review, if required by a scholarship committee or the science faculty of a college.
+Regardless of whether you can take a standard examination in a science subject, the best way to establish your credentials (besides your formal numerical grade in this course) is to keep a detailed copy of your lab work and your semester reports for review, if required by a scholarship committee or the science faculty of a college.

 Yes, I do write letters of recommendation for students on occasion.
 However, I cannot write such a letter on the basis of a few months' work.
 I require that you finish a complete year of instruction with me first, so that I have a basis for making an evaluation that reflects your true strengths and weaknesses.
 If this is your first Scholars Online class and your senior year, I will not be able to write your letter.
 Please see my policy on letters of recommendation for further information.